iharhl/gaggia-pid-mod/README.md

 First, the Raspberry Pi Pico needs a power source.
 While it can be powered via USB during development and debugging, this is only a temporary solution.
-For a standalone setup, an AC/DC converter is required to draw power from the machine itself.
+For a standalone setup, an AC/DC power supply is required to draw power from the machine itself.
 I found a small module on AliExpress that outputs up to 600mA at 5V, which is more than sufficient for powering the Pico and a few peripherals.

-The converted turned out to be quite noisy, with voltage spikes occasionally reaching up to 400mV (based on the rough measurements I took with an oscilloscope).
-The quality of my wiring likely contributed to the issue as well.
-While most components in the system tolerate this noise well, the MAX31865 is significantly more sensitive.
+The module turned out to be of poor quality.
+Its output was quite noisy, and there were grounding issues.
+While most components in the system would tolerate these, the MAX31865 is considerably more sensitive.
 As a result, it frequently reported faults during temperature readings.

-To address this, I added a pair of decoupling capacitors between VSYS and GND: a 100µF electrolytic capacitor for bulk filtering and a 0.1µF ceramic capacitor for high-frequency noise suppression.
-This appears to have resolved the issue.
+Fortunately, I had an AC/DC power supply from my broken speakers on hand, so I used it for this project.
+Adding a pair of decoupling capacitors to its output (100µF electrolytic and 0.1µF ceramic) resulted in a very smooth voltage curve.
+However, the output measured at ~6V, which is around absolute maximum rating of the on-board regulator.
+I used a diode to introduce a voltage drop.
+Additionally, the power supply discharged very slowly after the power was cut off.
+To address this, I soldered in a low-value bleed resistor to speed up the discharge.
+In the end, the Pico is powered via the VSYS pin with a stable ~5.1V supply.

 <img src="/docs/hardware/acdc.jpg" alt="hw_ACDC" width="220" height="220">